 An inspired resource for your Life Cycle Events

-Rabbi Michael Sommer is the founding rabbi of Har Shalom Synagogue in 2014.
-Har Shalom strives to be a warm and welcoming reform congregation that shares space at Lakeside Congregation 1221 Highland Park, IL 60035.
-You can find him leading Shabbat services every Friday night at 7:30 pm in the community room.
+Rabbi Michael Sommer founded Har Shalom Synagogue in 2014.
+Har Shalom strives to be a warm and welcoming reform congregation.
+We partner and share space with Lakeside Congregation at 1221 Highland Park, IL 60035.
+Shabbat services begin every Friday night at 7:30 pm in the community room.

-He was ordained by Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio in 2005, Rabbi Michael has lived in the Chicago area since 2003.
+Ordained at Hebrew Union College-Jewish Institute of Religion in Cincinnati, Ohio in 2005, Rabbi Michael has lived in the Chicago area since 2003.

 Rabbi Sommer has a wide range of training, including certification as a Divorce Mediator from the Northwestern University School of Continuing Studies, and Clinical Pastoral training at Cincinnati Children’s Hospital.
 Rabbi Sommer trained to be a military chaplain in the United States Army and was honorably discharged in the summer of 2003 at the rank of Lieutenant.

 During summers, Rabbi Sommer thoroughly enjoys working as faculty at Olin-Sang-Ruby Union Institute in Oconomowoc, WI.

 Prior to rabbinical school, Rabbi Sommer earned a BA in English Literature from the University of Florida followed by a Masters Degree in Theater from the University of Kentucky.